zylklab/alfresco-share-send-link-by-email/README.md

 # Send Link by email action
-Alfresco Share action for copying an Alfresco Link directly in your email client
+Alfresco Share action for copying an Alfresco Link directly in your email client.
+The action is available in Document library and Document details view

 ## Packaging